 Introduction to Analysis, MATH 440A

 or

 Modern Algebra, MATH 480A; 3 credits

 IV.
 Three additional courses in Mathematics or Computer Science, approved by the Math Department, at the 200 level or above; 9 credits

 PHYSICS

-- 3-2 students wishing to receive a B.A. in Physics in combination with an engineering degree must complete, in addition to the core courses, the following 18-19 credits in Physics.
+3-2 students wishing to receive a B.A. in Physics in combination with an engineering degree must complete, in addition to the core courses, the following 19 credits in Physics.

-- I. Introductory Modern and Optics, PHYS 130; 4 credits
+- I. Computational Oscillations and Waves, PHYS 250; 3 credits

 - II.
-Computational Oscillations and Waves, PHYS 250; 3 credits
+Modern Physics, PHYS 275; 4 credits

 - III.
+Mechanics, PHYS 310; 3 credits

+- IV.
 Electromagnetic Theory, PHYS 330; 3 credits

-- IV.
-Mechanics, PHYS 310; 3 credits
+- V. Optics, PHYS 320; 3 credits

-- V. Choose one:

-Advanced Modern Physics, PHYS 325

-or

-Quantum Mechanics, PHYS 350; 3 credits

-VI.
-Choose one:

-Optics, PHYS 320

-or

-Experimental Physics, PHYS 380A; 2-3 credits
+- VI.
+Experimental Physics, PHYS 380; 3 credits

 SCIENCE AND LETTERS

 Some 3-2 students may wish to complete a B.A. in Science and Letters in combination with an engineering degree.
 This option offers more flexibility than the 3-2 majors in chemistry, physics, or math, but students cannot receive a B.A. in Science and Letters without completing an engineering program.
 The requirements for the Science and Letters major include the Liberal Education program, the 3-2 core courses, the requirements for a minor in Physics, Chemistry, or Mathematics, and six additional credits of upper division courses in any of these disciplines.

 ENGLISH LANGUAGE AND LITERATURE

-Charles S. Adams

-Tony Barnstone

-Wendy Furman-Adams

-William A. Geiger, The Albert Upton Professor of English Language and Literature
+Charles S. Adams Tony Barnstone Wendy Furman-Adams William A. Geiger, The Albert Upton Professor of English Language and Literature Sean P.T.
+Morris dAvid iAn pAddy, Chair Andrea Rehn

-Anne Kiley

-Sean P.T.
-Morris

-dAvid iAn pAddy, Chair

-he study of language and literature is at the core of the arts that make us humane and free.
+be study of language and literature is at the core of the arts that make us humane and free.
 English courses contribute both to personal enrichment in the liberal arts tradition and to professional development.
-The study of literature enables us to understand ourselves and other people--as individuals, as participants in particular cultural traditions, and as human beings.
+The study of literature enables us to understand ourselves and other people - as individuals, as participants in particular cultural traditions, and as human beings.
 Courses in language and in writing, as well as those in literature, develop the ability to make sense out of both our emotions and the world around us, to analyze experience and data, and to express the results of our analysis clearly and effectively.
 As such, they are significant parts of the lives of all liberally educated people.

-Many English majors choose to teach--either at the elementary, junior high, or high school level, or, after suitable graduate work, at a college or university.
+Many English majors choose to teach - either at the elementary, junior high, or high school level, or, after suitable graduate work, at a college or university.
 The emphasis on textual analysis and writing skill, however, makes English a strong undergraduate major for many professions, including journalism, law, and library science, and for a variety of areas in the business world.

 GUIDELINES FOR A MAJOR IN ENGLISH

 Students should plan their course of study, in consultation with their faculty advisors, as soon as they have decided upon the major.

 Requirements:

 - 1. A minimum of 36 credits, at least 24 of which are at the 300 level or above, and the following: - 2.
 ENGL 220 Major British Writers to 1785. - 3.
 ENGL 221 Major British and American Writers from 1660. - 4.
 At least one course from Courses in Writing and Language (Section II below). - 5.
-At least one course from the four categories of Advanced Courses in Literature (Section III below). - $\ensuremath{\mathsf{6}}.$ At least one course from each of the three following major genres: Fiction: 331, 332, 336, 352, 358, 363, 370.
+At least one course from the four categories of Advanced Courses in Literature (Section III below). - 6.
+At least one course from each of the three following major genres: Fiction: 331, 332, 336, 352, 358, 363, 370.
 Poetry: 324, 329, 334, 335, 364, 371.

-Drama: 326, 328, 350, 355.

-7. ENGL 328 Shakespeare.
+Drama: 326, 328, 350, 355. - 7.
+ENGL 328 Shakespeare.